 The market for nutraceuticals in India is primarily comprised of three segments – Dietary Supplements, Functional Food and Functional Beverages with the later two together holding the major chunk of the market.
 Currently the Indian nutraceuticals market is growing at a healthy double-digit rate and may reach to Rs 195 Billion mark in current fiscal (2013-14) itself as per IKON Marketing Consultant’s latest research report “The Indian Nutraceuticals Market: Poised from Neutral to TOP Gear”.

 The growth of the nutraceuticals market in India is largely because of the increased affluence & life style diseases and change in the consumer perception and mindset.
-In addition, increase in awareness about the extra supplements among the consumers, increasing health consciousness along with rising healthcare cost are paving the way for the growth of Indian Nutraceuticals market.
+In addition, the increase in awareness about the extra supplements among the consumers, increasing health consciousness along with rising healthcare cost, are paving the way for the growth of the Indian Nutraceuticals market.

 When compared to global nutraceuticals market, the Indian nutraceuticals market is still in nascent stage representing only 2% of the global market.
 In terms of per capita consumption of nutraceuticals with just US $ 2.5, India remained far behind than those of developed nations.
 The market penetration is just above 10% in India, making ‘Nutraceuticals’ an urban concept with the consumption of nutraceuticals products mainly driven by affordability, awareness and lifestyle related diseases.
 However, there is a latent market for nutraceuticals in rural India with the rising rural prosperity and life- style diseases no longer restricted to urban India.
 As per IKON’s estimates, Rural India occupies nearly one third of the total Indian nutraceuticals market.